-When we think about environmental issues, we are also being constantly bombarded by the dominant imagery, assumptions, and cultural practices, and all alien thinking is bent back to the beliefs, values, and rationality of the status quo.
-They are often embedded in the words that we use, our metaphors, daily practices, and even what officially counts as knowledge and rationality.
+When we think about environmental issues. we are also being constantly bombarded by the dominant imagery, assumptions, and cultural practices, and all alien thinking is bent back to the beliefs, values, and rationality of the status quo.
+They are often embedded in the words that we use, our metaphors, daily practices, and even what officially counts as knowledge rationality.
 It isn't that people don't care; it seems that we can increasingly slip into conformism collective and а unconsciousness.

 We find this in language that inherently sees the world as a human commodity.
 For example, flowers are for humans to enjoy rather than being respected for their intrinsic worth.
 Metaphors in advertising, and even school curricula, present the natural world as a playground or as a resource to be extracted.
+Or economies are assumed to be ever-growing entities.
+And, in educational practices, content is primarily abstracted from the real world and these abstractions are presented in classrooms.
+This is the way things have always been done, and to be "sensible" is to comply.

-Or economies "Looking at ethics in a more expansive way can often release us from the burden of attempting to come up with a single correct answer and offer us, instead, practical ways to move ethicallyforward in life, one step at a time."
+"Looking at ethics in a more expansive way can often release us from the burden of attempting to come up with a single correct answer and offer us, instead, practical ways to move ethically-forward in life, one step at a time."